oscar33213/oscar33213/README.md

 <-------------------------------------------------------------------------------------->

 # 💫 About Me:
-👋 Hi, I'm Óscar Hidalgo López.
+👋 Hi, I'm Óscar Hidalgo Llópez.
 🎓 Technician in Cross-Platform Application Development | Master's in Cybersecurity of Information Technologies (Graduated with Honors, Grade: 10)

 💻 Specialized in **Python** development, with additional experience in Java.